 Sometimes it is the young person who puts themself in danger by seeking new experiences which are inherently risky.
 While risk-taking is normal for young people, it’s natural to feel frantic if your child is getting involved in illegal substance misuse, dangerous driving or anti-social behaviour.

-If you can resist lecturing them, most young people will eventually listen to reason; however, very occasionally, their risk taking results in serious consequences, for example, ending up as a victim of crime or even worse, being accused of a crime.
+If you can resist lecturing them, most young people will eventually listen to reason; however, very occasionally, their risk taking results in serious consequences, for example, ending up as a victim of crime or even being accused of a crime.